 Extending the Builder

-How to add a new pipeline stage or a custom markdown-it plugin to tbdocs.
-This guide assumes working knowledge of modern JavaScript (async/await, ES modules) but not of the build pipeline internals.
-Read Pipeline Stages first for the data contracts each stage operates on.
+How to add a new pipeline task or a custom markdown-it plugin to tbdocs.
+Read tbdocs Builder first for the architectural tour and Pipeline Stages for the data contracts each task operates on.

 - Adding a markdown-it plugin